BayanHammami/react-dashboard/README.md

 Playing around with react, react-vis, material-ui and learning about responsive design.

-Set up an AWS Kinesis delivering the clickstream data to S3.
+Set up an AWS Kinesis stream which writes the clickstream data to S3 using Kinesis Firehose.